AdobeDocs/workfront.en/help/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-display-image-in-view.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Example: Replace the name of a project in a project view with an image:

-1. Upload an image to a web site or server external of `Adobe Workfront`.
+1. Upload an image to a web site or server external of Adobe Workfront.
 You must be able to access the image using your web browser.

    ` `**Tips: **``

   * Every browser type is different but all are capable of displaying URLs.
-  * Avoid using images that are uploaded to `Workfront`.
-Because images stored in `Workfront` are not publicly available and have an access key that expires after a period of time, these images stop displaying in the view over time.
+  * Avoid using images that are uploaded to Workfront.
+Because images stored in Workfront are not publicly available and have an access key that expires after a period of time, these images stop displaying in the view over time.
   * An image saved on your computer does not have an inherent URL.
 Find a site that provides image hosting and host your image there.
 Your organization might already have such a site.

 1. Using your web browser, go to the image that you saved.